Edited by Sci-Fi Christian and QueenofKlaroline

 Caroline glanced at Tyler worriedly to find it was true.
 Already rib bones were knitting, pink flesh spreading and stretching to cover the wound.
 He would be all right.
 With a sputter, choking, he spit out blood.

 "Tyler.
 Are you okay?"
-Grabbing a hand towel from a hook by the kitchen sink she knelt next to her boyfriend.
+Grabbing a hand towel from near the kitchen sink she knelt next to her boyfriend.
 Attempting to wipe at the blood still dripping from his mouth she almost cried when he turned his gaze on her.
 The strange, distant look in his eyes was one she never wished to see on him again.

 "I'll be fine now that I don't have to obey a psychotic coward anymore. " Even weak from blood loss and lying before the one thing that could destroy him, Tyler wouldn't back down.